Learn The Differences Between Emax Veneers vs Emax Lumineers

 When choosing to have Lumineers and Veneers, your dentist should guide and advise you to which is the material of choice for your Veneers, Lumineers or thin veneers in your case, and for what reason?
 Veneers are obtainable in different brands and materials.
-One of the materials to use is Emax, as opposed to feldspathic, Zirconia, lava, Procera and many more porcelain materials available.
+One of the materials to use is Emax, as opposed to feldspathic, Zirconia, lava, Procera, and many more porcelain materials available.

-The average cost for Emax veneers by a conventional dentist in Los Angles, Beverly Hills or Hollywood is $1750 per tooth and up.
-Depending on the severity of each smile and the treating cosmetic dentist expertise and knowledge the price can be more expensive.
+The average cost for Emax veneers by a conventional dentist in Los Angles, Beverly Hills, or Hollywood is $1750 per tooth and up.
+Depending on the severity of each smile and the treating cosmetic dentist’s expertise and knowledge the price can be more expensive.
 Smile makeover using Emax veneers, are more costly depending on the color of existing teeth, the existing bite, the angulation of the individual teeth, and the lip line of the patient.

 Emax Lumineers, meaning no prep Emax veneers can cost around $1,300 per tooth by an average dentist practicing in Los Angeles or Beverly Hills.
 The price is worth it since prep less Emax veneer is stronger than the Cerinate Porcelain (Lumineers).
-An expert cosmetic dentist in Los Angeles, Beverly Hills Or Hollywood area will charge more, for these services, due to their dexterity, keen eyes for beauty, and know-how of the Emax materials, and the best time to use and their limitations of use.
+An expert cosmetic dentist in Los Angeles, Beverly Hills, or Hollywood area will charge more, for these services, due to their dexterity, keen eyes for beauty, and know-how of the Emax materials, and the best time to use and their limitations of use.

-What is the Thinnest Emax Lumineers?
+What are the Thinnest Emax Lumineers?

 Emax porcelain thickness can be as low as 0.3 mm similar to a contact lens thickness, but the material is extremely strong.
 An expert master ceramist can get the thickness to 0.3 mm.

-E-Max Veneers and Emax No Prep Veneers
+E-Max Veneers and Emax No-Prep Veneers

 Emax is NOT indicated for patients with dark teeth wanting white opaque pearly teeth.
 Due to the translucency of the Emax porcelain, it cannot hide dark shades well.